Exgibichi/velas-smarts/README.md

 To compile contracts `npm run compile-posdao-contracts`.
 To run specific script `node scripts/<script-name>.js`

+To sign transactions copy key files to ./accounts/keystore directory and type keystore password to ./config/password.

 ## Requirements

 To integrate with [parity-ethereum](https://github.com/paritytech/parity-ethereum), the following structure of folders is assumed: